Raised Digestive Tumour Markers

 Can stress cause Digestive Tumour Markers to rise?

-Currently, there is no firm research done that shows an association between psychological stress and digestive tumour markers.
-However, certain benign, non-cancerous medical conditions may cause certain tumour markers to rise, such as CEA in pancreatitis, although the elevations tend to be transient and will resolve once the condition is cured.
+Currently, there is no conclusive research finding to depict an association between psychological stress and digestive tumour markers.
+However, certain benign, non-cancerous medical conditions may cause certain tumour markers to rise, such as CEA in pancreatitis, although these elevations often tend to be transient and will resolve once the condition is cured.

 What are the tests for Digestive Tumour Markers AFP, CEA and CA 19-9?